laoo/PGMTech/README.md

 $6 xxxxxxxxxxxxxxxx
    └──────────────┴─ $ffff: Sprite mask B ROM address LSB

-$8 .wwwwwwhhhhhhhhh
+$8 .wwwwwwhhhhhhhhh*
     └────┤└───────┴─ $01ff: Sprite height
          └────────── $7e00: Sprite width (in 16 pixel units)
 ```

+- Last sprite entry marker is `$8 = .000000000000000`.

 ### Foreground text layer

 The foreground text layer is logically the same as the background layer but the tile (or character) size is 8x8 pixels and limited to 16 colours per tile.
-It can be too disabled with [control flags register](#b06000-control-flags).
+It can be too disabled with [control flags register](#`$b0e000`-control-flags).

 #### Character tilemap